-In his first EP Soulitude, released last year, he doffs his cap to the likes of Unkle and Bonobo, melding mid-tempo, moody beats and synths into tunes that rumble menacingly to their finale.
+In his first EP Soulitude, released in 2016, he doffed his cap to the likes of Unkle and Bonobo, melding mid-tempo, moody beats and synths into tunes that rumble menacingly to their finale.

-His just-released full-length album Thrown In at the Deep End sees Echo Twelve taking a more uptempo, four-to-the-floor progressive house direction, with eastern sounds and pounding basslines.
+This was followed up in 2017 with full-length album Thrown In at the Deep End, which saw Echo Twelve taking a more uptempo, four-to-the-floor progressive house direction, with eastern sounds and pounding basslines.

 A fan of all genres, you will find him listening to Ethiopian jazz one day, and minimal techno the next.
 You know, the usual stuff.